suren-m/code-cart/leet_go/longest_substring.md

-Sure, let's modify the tables to include the `chAlreadyExists` column:

 **For the input 'abcabcbb':**

 | Iteration | Current Character | `knownChars`           | `start` | `end` | `currMax` | `max` | `chAlreadyExists` |